cwittens/DispersiveShallowWater.jl/docs/src/basic_example.md

 ```

 The first line specifies that we want to solve the BBM-BBM equations with variable bathymetry using a gravitational acceleration of ``g = 9.81``.
-Afterwards, we define the initial condition, which is described as a function with the spatial variable `x`, the time `t`, the `equations` and
+Afterwards, we define the initial condition, which is described as a function with the spatial variable `x`, the time `t`, the `equations`, and
 a `mesh` as parameters.

 If an analytical solution is available, the time variable `t` can be used, and the initial condition can serve as an analytical solution to be compared with the numerical solution.
 Otherwise, you can just keep the time variable unused.